 attributes into consideration.

-References from your teacher and another person who knows your musical strengths
+- Reference from another person who knows your musical strengths

 Congratulations Anna Dickie